-The DB6000-STC has a provision of 20 user presets.
+The DB6410 has an extensive set of factory presets and provision of 20 user ones.
 In order for a preset to be used, navigate to the desired preset and press the soft button labeled [Load], then [OK] and the preset will be loaded.
-For further information on how to create a new preset, please refer to "Presets" on page 51.
+For further information on the available presets and how to create a new one, please refer to "Presets" on page 71.